 Although it may seem like cheating, the newest 7 woods go considerably further than a 7 wood from five years ago.
 If you want ultimate distance, you may have to pay for it.

 Look for something that has a large sweet spot, a low center of gravity, and is known for being aerodynamic.
-Extra distance from your golf fairway woods can also come about as a result of low spin in the club head.
+Extra distance from your fairway woods can also come about as a result of low spin in the club head.

 Lower spin increases total roll and gets the ball to continue moving even when it hits the ground.